-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
+If this sounds like a case study on supply and demand, then you are correct.
+As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

-Remember that in order to purchase R22, you have to be an EPA-certified technician.
+Remember that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the average homeowner can’t purchase a cylinder themselves.
-In addition, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+Also, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to inspect your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+This is why when our technicians come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will likely have R22.
+If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
 However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
-You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
+You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
 This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
+If you can’t locate it, you can check your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.